Sending Out An S.O.S.

-"Sending Out An S.O.S." was a disco hit for singer Retta Young in 1975.
-It charted in the US and the UK where it did better.
-It is considered a classic Disco song.
+"Sending Out An S.O.S." is a 1975 song for singer Retta Young.
+It charted in the US on the Billboard and Cash Box charts.
+It charted also in the UK where it did better.
+It is considered a classic disco song and appears on a multitude of compilations.

 Background

 In The US, the record was released on All Platinum AP 2355.
 In Australia, The Netherlands and Germany it was released on the Philips label.